wilson0x4d/appsettings2/README.md

 export ConnectionStrings__AnotherDb=another_cxn_string
 ```

-The above will resule in a Configuration object with the following state (represented as JSON):
+The above will result in a Configuration object with the following state (represented as JSON):

 ```json
 {